-Summit Semiconductor, Inc. (also refer to as "we", "us", "our", or "the Company") was originally incorporated in Delaware on July 27, 2010.
+Summit Wireless Technologies, Inc. (formerly Summit Semiconductor, Inc.) (also referred to herein as "we", "us", "our", or the "Company") was originally formed as a limited liability company in Delaware on July 23, 2010.
 The Company develops wireless audio integrated circuits for home entertainment and professional audio markets.
-On December 31, 2017, the Company converted from a Delaware Limited Liability Company to a Delaware C Corporation (the "Conversion").
+On December 31, 2017, the Company converted from a Delaware limited liability company to a Delaware corporation (the "Conversion").
 Prior to the Conversion, the Company had been taxed as a partnership for federal and state income tax purposes, such that the Company's taxable income was reported by its members in their respective tax returns.
-Following the Conversion, the Company will now be taxed as a corporation.
-In connection with the Conversion, the Company's Board of Directors approved a 15-for-1 reverse split of the Company's units into stock.
+Following the Conversion, the Company will be taxed as a corporation.
+In connection with the Conversion, the Company's units into stock.
 All unit and stock data in this report have been retroactively adjusted to reflect the split.
-In connection with the Conversion, the Company authorized 20,000,000 shares of preferred stock and 200,000,000 shares of common stock and issued 324,821 shares of common stock to such investors previously holding 4,872,221 common membership interests.
+In connection with the Conversion, the Company authorized 20,000,000 shares of preferred stock and 200,000,000 shares of common stock and issued 324,821 shares of common stock to such investors previously holding 4,872,221 common membership interests and 2,762,594 shares of convertible preferred stock to such investors previously holding 41,438,818 preferred membership interests.
 Such shares of common stock and preferred stock were fully paid, nonassessable shares of stock of the Company.